Timeline of the 2022 Russian invasion of Ukraine: 24 February

 The State Border Guard Service of Ukraine announced that Russian forces had captured Snake Island following naval and air bombardment.
 All thirteen border guards on the island were assumed to have been killed, after refusing to surrender to a Russian warship and a recording of the guards refusing an offer to surrender went viral on social media.
 Zelenskyy announced that they would be posthumously granted the title of Hero of Ukraine, the country's highest honour.
 Seventeen civilians were confirmed killed, including thirteen killed in Southern Ukraine, three in Mariupol, and one in Kharkiv.
-Zelenskyy said that 137 Ukrainian citizens (both soldiers and civilians) died on the first day of the invasion.
+Zelenskyy said that 137 Ukrainian citizens (both soldiers and civilians) died on the first day of the invasion, whilst claiming that over 1,000 Russian soldiers had also been killed in the same period.
 He ordered a general mobilisation of all Ukrainian males between 18 and 60 years old, who were also banned from leaving Ukraine.

 25 February

 At 04:00 local time, Kyiv was rocked by two explosions from cruise and ballistic missiles.
 The Ukrainian government said that it had shot down an enemy aircraft over Kyiv, which crashed into a residential building, setting it on fire.
-It was later confirmed that the aircraft was a Ukrainian Su-27.
+Ukraine's Deputy Interior Minister Evgeny Yenin later clarified Russia had shot down a Sukhoi Su-27 aircraft, part of Ukraine's military.

 Independent military analysts noted that Russian forces in the north of the country appeared to be heavily engaged by the Ukrainian military.
 Russian units attempting to encircle Kyiv and advance into Kharkiv were bogged down in heavy fighting, with social media images suggesting that some Russian armoured columns were ambushed.

 Russian operations in the east and south were more effective.
 The Russian units outside Donbas appeared to have manoeuvred around the prepared defensive trenches and attacked Ukrainian defensive positions in the rear.
 Meanwhile, Russian military forces advancing from Crimea divided into two columns, with analysts suggesting that they may have been attempting to encircle and entrap the Ukrainian defenders at Donbas, forcing the Ukrainians to abandon their prepared defences and fight in the open.

 Zelenskyy accused Russia of targeting civilian sites; Ukrainian Interior Ministry representative Vadym Denysenko said that 33 civilian sites had been hit in the previous 24 hours.

-Ukraine's Defence Ministry stated that Russian forces had entered Obolon, Kyiv, and were approximately 9 km from the Verkhovna Rada building.
+Ukraine's Defence Ministry stated that Russian forces had entered Obolon, Kyiv, and were approximately 9 km from the Verkhovna Rada building, seat of the parliament of Ukraine.
 Russia's Spetsnaz troops infiltrated the city with the intention of "hunting" government officials.
 An unmarked armored vehicle was filmed veering across a road and crushing a civilian car in northern Kyiv.
 Although widely captioned as the act of a Russian tank, experts suggested it was unclear who operated the military vehicle or why the incident occurred.
 The civilian driving the car, an elderly man, survived and was helped out by locals.